segalmax/telegram_zoomer/PROJECT.md

 - [ ] Improve logging structure (e.g., JSON logs, more context)
 - [ ] CI/CD pipeline for automated testing and deployment
 - [ ] Add more unit and integration tests
+- [ ] Review and document the safety of APP_STATE_FILE in ephemeral container environments

 # Testing Documentation